J.D. Davis Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.80 team ERA ranks 26th across all league pitching staffs.
+- The Reds' 4.80 team ERA ranks 26th among all league pitching staffs.

 - The Reds surrender the fifth-most home runs in baseball (124 total, 1.3 per game).